The 3 Divisions of Sakhas

 Varuthapa is the son of the Gopa leader.

-The Priya Narma Sakhas- Sakhas of Krishna’s age group
+Priya Narma Sakhas- Krishna’s bosom friends

 Among the Priya Narma Sakhas- Madhumangala, Bhadrasena, Sridama and Subala are foremost.